“Where is He who has been born King of the Jews? For we saw His star when it rose and have come to worship Him.” Matthew 2:2

 God would do anything to draw you to His saving grace.
 He is seeking—not hoping and wishing, but actively seeking—us to worship Him.
 And this is His will for us.

-We may not be able to explain everything that happened the night Jesus was born or even two years later when the Magi visited, or any other part of the Bible.
+We may not be able to explain everything that happened the night Jesus was born or even months later when the Magi visited, or any other part of the Bible.
 Some parts will not make immediate sense to us.
 But His will for us is always the same.

 God still invites us to go and find Jesus and then make widely known His glory and love every day to everyone we meet until we finally see Him face to face one wonderful day.